Zamiell/stardew-valley/Min-Max_Guide.md

 * Go to the mines and place the furnace.
 Keep the furnace going with smelting bars.
 * Mine until 2 AM, then pass out.
   * As you get more copper, craft + place 3 more furnaces (to have 4 in total).
+* At the end of the day, you should get:
+  * Farming 0 --> 1

 ### Spring 12